 The design of the SoLID spectrometer is well underway.
 The solenoid magnet from the CLEO experiment has arrived at JLab and is being tested.
 An MIE describing the spectrometer has been submitted to the DOE.
 The physics case was reviewed by the DOE in March 2021.
 Extensive simulations have shown that the design is capable of completing the physics goals.
-A successful Pre-R&D plan has demonstrated that the proposed novel apparatus is on track to meeting the specifications.
+A successful Pre-R&D plan has demonstrated that the proposed novel apparatus will perform as designed.
+Xiaochao: \rightarrow "is on-going to demonstrate" ? (which includes the upcoming beam test?)